thecosignstudio/process/_chapters/05-design.md

 ## Introduction
 **In this section, you will learn:**
 - Where to look for inspiration
-- How collect inspirations and prepare moodboards
+- How to collect inspirations and prepare moodboards
 - How to prepare style guides
 - Specific design states and how to prepare one
-- Tips for designing for a specific device
+- Tips for designing for specific devices
 - Best practices for working in teams
 - Where to find design resources
 - Sketch tips

-We design something to give form to a function – to solve a problem with a set of available resources.
+We design something to give a form to a function and to solve a problem with a set of available resources.
 Good design is solving a problem so that it seems as if there had never been a problem in the first place.
 Well designed interfaces, communication processes, or objects shouldn’t require too much effort from their users.
 Good design often makes you think: Gosh, I could have done that myself!<br>
 And yes, well-designed things are often a pleasure to look at or experience.
 In some cases, the form will precede the function.

 **Stakeholders**